probablySophie/ledgerr/README.md

 - [ ] Cute little table print so that everything gets the same spacing no matter the lengths.
 - [ ] Build a bash completion function for `ledgerr_cmd`
 - [ ] Parallelise the `&[Entry]` and `&[Transaction]` filter & analysis functions

+### Future Niceties for a Future App

+* The ability to edit new entries after making them, but before saving them
+* The ability to view **& edit** saved entries

 ## Storage Formats